-ITOCHU invested in the Australia-based company, Mineral Carbonation International (MCi) in August 2021, and has been collaborating with MCi in promoting its technology which produces calcium carbonate by combining by-products of the steelmaking process(slag), coal ash and/or waste concrete with CO2, to permanently lock away CO2 in a solid form and utilize as building materials.
+ITOCHU invested in the Australia-based company, Mineral Carbonation International (MCi), and has been collaborating with MCi in promoting its technology which produces calcium carbonate by combining by-products of the steelmaking process(slag), coal ash and/or waste concrete with CO2, to permanently lock away CO2 in a solid form and utilize as building materials.
 MCi was, in June 2021, awarded 14.6 million Australian dollars grants from the Australian government's Carbon Capture Use and Storage (CCUS) Fund, and then in November 2021 MCi won the first prize in the COP26 Clean Energy Start-up Pitch Battle in Glasgow, among 2,700 competing companies around the world.
 MCi is a company that aims to remove a billion tons of CO2 annually in the future, as its company mission.
+In July 2022, ITOCHU, TAISEI CORPORATION, and MCi concluded a memorandum of understanding and have started to verify the use of this calcium carbonate as raw materials for concrete.